 - We also observed that all of the surveyed countries reflected some drop in electricity demand as a result of the social distancing/self-isolation/curfew policies that have noticeably reduced economic activity.
 While we are aware that some electricity distribution companies and wholesale offtakers may have claimed force majeure as the basis for reducing their obligation to meet minimum requirements for taking power under existing power purchase agreements, those situations seem to be fairly limited at the moment, which may reflect that the terms of those agreements can vary within a country and across the various countries in the region and/or some efforts by governments to provide relief to offtakers impacted by the notable drop in demand. - We shall continue to watch how the responses to our questions evolve over the coming weeks (or remain the same).
 For the moment, absent further insight into how force majeure claims will be interpreted and what relief will be granted, neither the risk of a claim nor the assertion of a claim should cause parties to conclude or assume that claims will be resolved in a manner adverse or unfavorable to affected projects. - Limited government relief While still not widespread, we noted that our LATAM COVID-19 colleagues were reporting more examples of legislative or regulatory action by governments in the region and state-owned companies intended to provide projects or sector participants with relief under offtake or other project contracts, including extensions under power purchase agreements for meeting deadlines to commence commercial operations and payment relief for small and medium-sized enterprises (SMEs).
+In particular, we noticed that some countries, like Colombia and Peru, are adopting legislation providing tax relief, and in the case of Colombia, modifications to the insolvency laws to provide additional tools and flexibility to facilitate orderly restructurings of companies in the energy sector.
 However, the number of countries adopting those measures is limited and we conversely see reports of bilateral negotiations for relief.
-Again, if widespread, uniform legislative or regulatory efforts remain limited to a minority of countries: - We may see adverse impacts to the energy and infrastructure sectors as investors, owners and lenders find they have less visibility and transparency around the timing, effect, and value of the relief to be obtained from these bilaterally negotiated outcomes. - Differing approaches by governments with respect to measures affecting projects, including access, and relief could mean disproportionate impacts on projects and portfolios. - Without uniform approaches, we may see, among other possible outcomes, continued market uncertainty, potentially larger discounts on the value of projects due to uncertainty, diminished access to capital, and a more challenging M&A market for sellers.
+Again, if widespread, uniform legislative or regulatory efforts remain limited to a minority of countries:

-However, we understand that there continues to be some discussion or suggestion that government agencies or institutions may channel economic stimulus for their economies through support to the private sector as in the
+- We may see adverse impacts to the energy and infrastructure sectors as investors, owners and lenders find they have less visibility and transparency around the timing, effect, and value of the relief to be obtained from these bilaterally negotiated outcomes. - Differing approaches by governments with respect to measures affecting projects, including access, and relief could mean disproportionate impacts on projects and portfolios. - Without uniform approaches, we may see, among other possible outcomes, continued market uncertainty, potentially larger discounts on the value of projects due to uncertainty, diminished access to capital, and a more challenging M&A market for sellers.

-United States, but we are waiting for the details to emerge as governments assess how they will respond to the crisis.
+However, we understand that there continues to be some discussion or suggestion that government agencies or institutions may channel economic stimulus for their economies through support to the private sector as in the United States, but we are waiting for further details to emerge as governments assess how they will respond to the crisis.